My old woodworking workshop

 Unfortunately, most housing is not set up to have a good workshop.
 A garage is a good place, but it's usually windowless.
 And besides, it's nice to be able to put one's car in there during the winter.

-Fortunately, my house came with a detached double garage, which is just barely big enough to be sectioned into two parts, one for the garage, the other for the workshop.
+Fortunately, my house came with a detached double garage, which was just barely big enough to divide into two parts for car and workshop.

 I built a wall to divide the garage into roughly equal sized L shaped section.
 The front is the garage, with the left side being just deep enough to park a VW golf in, while the back and most of the right side is the workshop.

 I insulated the workshop walls and ceilings.
-In the winter, on those days that I use it, I heat it with two 1500 watt space heaters, which works reasonably well as long as it's not below -10c outside.
+In the winter, on days that I used it, I heated it with two 1500 watt space heaters.
+This worked reasonably well as long as it's above -10c outside.

 During the first winter, I covered the cement floor with planer shavings for a bit more insulation.
-But I found the shavings are a nice surface to stand in, so decided to keep shavings on the floor year round.
-Maybe once a year, I sweep them up and throw them out, but then right away spread new shavings on the floor.
+But I found the shavings are a nice surface to stand in, so I kept the shavings on the floor year round.
+Maybe once a year, I sweep them up and throw them out, but then spread new shavings on the floor.

-I do end up tracking shavings into the house, although probably not as much so if the garage were attached to the house or in the basement.
+I do end up tracking shavings into the house, although probably not as much so if the garage were attached to the house.

 north-west view